---

 Cozy atmosphere with good wooden interior.

-I really like the atmosphere and food here, healthy, modern Japanese(meaning, not authentic but fusion) style food.
+I really like the atmosphere and food here, healthy, modern Japanese(meaning,

 Price:is around 1,000yen and big portions by Japanese standards